 Nick is a Bahamian marine biologist that hails from the fishing town of Spanish Wells, Eleuthera.
 Before returning to The Bahamas to lead the Cape Eleuthera Institute at The Island School, Nick worked as Deputy Director of the Marine Institute at the University of Plymouth in the UK.
 He began his research career studying the ecology and biodiversity of deep-sea habitats, completing his doctoral research at the University of Leeds and Natural History Museum, London.
 He has since diversified his research interests and is currently focussed on sustainable fisheries in The Bahamas, particularly the spiny lobster fishery.

-Eric is a Senior Research Scientist and our Lab Manager.
+Eric is our Assistant Director of Research & Innovation.
 His work focuses on improving the sustainability of fisheries and conserving marine biodiversity.
 He has collaborated with fishers on projects focused on a variety of commercially and recreationally important species, including stone crabs, pelagic sportfish, and bonefish.
 Eric received a BSc in Biology from Gettysburg College, an MSc in Natural Resources & Environmental Science from the University of Illinois, and a PhD in Environmental and Evolutionary Biology from the University of Glasgow.
 Eric is the Island School Research Class Coordinator and has been teaching The Semester Research Class since 2013.

 Dorlan is a Bahamian bioprocess engineer from New Providence.
 Prior to joining CEI, he worked as a Process Engineer at Verso Paper in Michigan, USA and Assistant Residence Director at Syracuse University in Syracuse, New York.
 He received a B.E. in Chemical Engineering from Youngstown State University and M.Sc. in Bioprocess Engineering from SUNY-College of Environmental Science and Forestry, During his tenure as a graduate researcher, his thesis focused on thermochemical hemicellulose extraction of invasive Casuarina lignocellulosic biomass to produce biofuels and bioplastics.
 At CEI, he conducts research in utilizing fungi to produce food and biomaterials.